pmulholland42/recycling-app/README.md

 I'm also using the react-redux library for global state management.
 This is currently used for location data and material info.

-The backend for this app is made with Google's Firebase - specifically, a Cloud Firestore database.
+The backend for this app is a Google Cloud Firestore database.

 ## User guide
 TODO: add guide for navigating screens in the app?